plone/volto/docs/source/configuration/slots.md

 ### `unregisterSlotComponent`

-It removes a registration for a specific component, given its registration position.
+`unregisterSlotComponent` removes a registration for a named slot component, given its registration position.
 This is the signature:

 ```ts